junxit/us-congress-bills-115/metadata.md

 - 2017-12-05 — Committee on Indian Affairs.
 Reported by Senator Hoeven with an amendment.
 With written report No. 115-190.
 - 2017-12-05 — Committee on Indian Affairs.
 Reported by Senator Hoeven with an amendment.
 With written report No. 115-190.
 - 2017-12-05 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 272.
+- 2018-03-22 — Passed Senate with an amendment by Unanimous Consent. (consideration: CR S1972)
+- 2018-03-22 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.(consideration: CR S1972)